 GREAT NEWS!
-As of August 17, Max and I will be partnering up and offering her sessions at Northern Virginia Therapeutic Riding Program in Clifton, VA.
+Max and I have been partnering up and offering her sessions at Northern Virginia Therapeutic Riding Program in Clifton, VA.
 I am so excited to be working in collaboration with the NVTRP staff and horses!
 See you there!

 My practice is founded on creating a safe space for you to work on your most authentic, whole and healthy self.
 Aside from being a traditional mental health counselor for the last 11 years, I have also been working as an equine assisted psychotherapist for the past 8 years.